XoriieInpottn/za/README.md

 ## About the Tool's Name

-Someone maybe interested in the question: "Why it is called za ?"
+Someone maybe interested in the question: "Why is it called za ?"
 Well, "za" is not short for any English phrase that have actual meanings.
-However, the truth may be sound a little disappointed, since I just choose two letter which lays closely form each other on the keyboard.
+However, the truth may be sound a little disappointed, since I just choose two letters which lays closely form each other on the keyboard.
  Or it may be named after
 a wonderful kawaii girl's name...
 Erm...
 Who cares~